lucsedirae/neighbors-in-need/README.md

 Please view the issues tab of GitHub to view outstanding issues.
 Several known bugs are top priority to improve core functionality.

 ## Testing
-no testing libraries currently in use
+No testing libraries currently in use

+## Dev Tools
+This project supports the Better Comments VSCode extension for color coding comments.
+More information at [Better Comments VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)

 ## Development Team
 [Melanie Hall](https://mhall313.github.io/)